EslamTK/Full-Stack-Web-Developer-Nanodegree/4. Cups/README.md

 # Cups Blog System

-The Project Is A Blog System Which Gives The Users The Ability To CRUD (Create, Read, Update, Delete) Blogs In Different Categories..
+The Project Is A Blog System That Uses Google Sign-In For Authentication, And Gives The Users The Ability To CRUD (Create, Read, Update, Delete) Blogs In Different Categories.

 ### Project Requirements To Run :
   * Python v3